armandyam/hnn_pinn_sindy/README.md

 source venv/bin/activate
 python main.py test
 ```
-This runs the complete pipeline with just the damped harmonic oscillator system.
+This runs the complete pipeline with the damped harmonic oscillator system.

 ### Full Pipeline
 ```bash
 source venv/bin/activate
 python main.py full
 ```
-This runs the complete pipeline with both damped oscillator and simple pendulum systems.
+This runs the complete pipeline with the damped oscillator system.

 ### Using the convenience script
 ```bash